ThunderDoesDev/discord.js-Template/README.md

 # discord.js-Template

-A **Discord.js v14 slash-command template** built for clarity, scalability, and predictable execution.
+A **Discord.js v14 slash-command template** built for clarity, scalability and predictable execution.

 This template is designed around:
 - guard-first execution